Skip to Main Content

 Can a criminal mischief charge be expunged in New Jersey?

 Yes, if statutory waiting periods are met and no new offenses occur.
-Disorderly persons and indictable convictions both qualify for expungement under New Jersey law.
+Both disorderly persons offenses and indictable convictions qualify for expungement under New Jersey law.

 Can minors be charged with criminal mischief in New Jersey?